tableau-mkt/datalayer/README.md

 Data Layer
 ==============
-**Get page meta data from Drupal to the client-side.**
+**Get page meta data from inside Drupal out to the client-side.**

-This Drupal module outputs various page meta data, which is good for all kind of front-end uses.
+This Drupal module outputs various CMS page meta data (like content type, author uid, taxonomy terms), which can be used for all kinds of front-end features.
+This works for all entity types and is easy to extend with hooks.

 The phase "data layer" is a Google term, but it's a great standard for your server to setup a foundation for the front-end.
-It's genertic enough that other services managed in GTM can use application data, also you can use this data on your site to implement great client-side features, like anonymous user tracking, etc.
+It's generic enough that other services managed in GTM can use application data, also you can use this data on your site to implement great client-side features, like anonymous user tracking, etc.

+This module was created to work with <a href="https://www.drupal.org/project/semi_anonymous">Semi Anonymous</a>, but is more widely useful.

 **Issues:** Post problems or feature requests to the [Drupal project issue queue](https://drupal.org/project/issues/datalayer).